Canadian consular officials visit detained Canadian in China

 TORONTO — Canadian consular officials have visited a detained Canadian in China who was arrested in apparent retaliation for the arrest of a top Chinese tech executive last month.

 Canada has demanded China release the Canadians.
-The U.S. calls the detentions of the Canadians unlawful.
+The White House has called the detentions of the Canadians unlawful.
+On Monday, Canadian Prime Minister Justin Trudeau spoke to U.S. President Donald Trump and to Japanese Prime Minister Shinzo Abe about the arrests of the two Canadians

+“The Canadian government remains deeply concerned by the arbitrary detention by Chinese authorities of these two Canadians since last month and continues to call for their immediate release,” Global Affairs spokeswoman Amy Mills said.

+Canadian Foreign Minister Chrystia Freeland said last month that Canada would embark on a campaign with allies to win the release of the detained Canadians.
+The U.S., the U.K. the EU and Australia have issued statements in support.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.